-Rollback remembers the states of the checkpoint operation, so if the checkpoint operation is interrupted and the system is left in an inconsistent state, rollback can complete the checkpoint operation (synchronize the checkpoint with the standby unit) before proceeding with the rollback operation.
+A rollback remembers the states of the checkpoint operation, so if the checkpoint operation is interrupted and the system is left in an inconsistent state, a rollback can complete the checkpoint operation (synchronize the checkpoint with the standby unit) before proceeding with the rollback operation.

 Your checkpoint files are still available after a process restart or supervisor switchover.
 Even if there is an interruption during the process restart or supervisor switchover, the checkpoint will complete successfully before proceeding with the operation.
 In a supervisor switchover, the checkpoint is completed on the new active unit.

 If a process restart or supervisor switchover occurs during a rollback operation, after the restart or switchover completes, the rollback will resume from its previous state and complete successfully.

 Cisco NX-OS creates a checkpoint of the running configuration.
 You can create different checkpoint copies.